How to Bench Press

 - Bouncing – Do not bounce the bar off your chest.
 Simply touch and go.
 Do not bounce your feet on the floor.
 Keep them in one spot.

-- Hands are too Wide – Keep them within a couple inches of shoulder width.
+- Hands are too Wide – Keep them within a couple of inches of shoulder width.

 I have mentioned the answers to some common questions and highlighted common mistakes several times throughout this post.
 That must mean they are important.
 Using these tips will help you to become a better bench presser, and will help you to avoid bench press related injuries.